PoisotLab/MS_befwm_softwarenote/ms.md

 code to execute them is attached as Supp.
 Mat. to this paper.
 As all code in the supplementary material uses `Julia`'s parallel computing abilities, it will differ slightly from the examples given in the paper.
-For all figures, each point is the average of at least 100 replicates.
+For all figures, each point is the average of at least 500 replicates.
+We conducted the simulations in parallel on 50 Intel Xeon cores at 2.00 Ghz; the runtime of examples varied between a few minutes (SM2, SM3) and one hour (SM3).

 ## Effect of increasing carrying capacity